TEACH Grant

 A TEACH-Grant-eligible program is a program of study that is designed to prepare you to teach as a highly qualified teacher in a high-need field and that leads to a bachelor’s or master’s degree, or is a postbaccalaureate program.
 A two-year program that is acceptable for full credit toward a bachelor’s degree is considered a program that leads to a bachelor’s degree.
 A postbaccalaureate program is not TEACH-Grant-eligible if it is offered by a school that also offers a bachelor’s degree in education.

 Schools that participate in the TEACH Grant Program determine which of the programs they offer are TEACH-Grant-eligible.
 A program that is TEACH-Grant-eligible at one school might not be TEACH-Grant-eligible at another school.
 Additionally, even if a program meets the eligibility requirements to be a TEACH-Grant-eligible program, it may not be designated as TEACH-Grant-eligible by the school.
-Contact the financial aid office at the school you are attending (or that you plan to attend) to find out which programs at that school are eligible.
+Contact the School of Education to find out which programs at that school are eligible: https://home.hamptonu.edu/libarts/contact-us/

 If I’m interested in receiving a TEACH Grant, where can I get more information?